 Just like an organized home allows family members to find belongings quickly and spend their time interacting with each other, our goal at Emor is to organize the profusion of Jewish resources for a similar purpose: so you can find relevant and authoritative information quickly and cooperate with other Jews in your own community and around the world.

 The Emor Chart maps material about halakha (Jewish law) and hashkafa (Jewish thought) on contemporary issues.
 It provides a structural framework for novices to get up to speed and exposes scholars and rabbis to the articles, audio recordings, and videos they want and need to consider for lessons, talks or personal learning.

 The Emor portal focuses on connection – connecting you to existing resources and to other Jews.
 You’ll even find a catalog of Jewish websites, so you’ll know where to go for reliable and in-depth information.

 Emor envisions a “global Beit Midrash” (study hall) in which Jews in Israel can seek input from a rabbi in Montreal, a British scholar can read and respond to ideas of a rabbi in Buenos Aires, and Jews in Los Angeles will eagerly await a response from a rabbi in Johannesburg.

 Torah is more than instruction about how to live an ethical life.
 It also enables us to build a relationship with The Giver of the Torah.
 When we perform mitzvot and study Torah, we ideally focus not only on technical aspects of observance or rational scholastic study, but also on the opportunity they offer for conscious connection with The Creator.

-In the Avoda area of the portal you’ll find life-changing teachings focused on fostering this priceless bond and understanding philosophical, spiritual, and existential questions.
+In the Avoda area, you will find life-changing teachings focused on fostering this priceless bond and understanding philosophical, spiritual, and existential questions.
 Emor translates these classic sources for you and explains their esoteric shorthand.